We Welcome You to Ajijic, Jalisco, Mexico

 Religion, Catholicism in particular, plays a focal role in Mexican society.
 The church is an essential place for those milestones that bind the close-knit Mexican family.
 Baptisms, first communions, confirmations, weddings and funerals are marked by large celebrations.
 In Ajijic, it is particularly evident as many community events in this small town find their foundations in spiritual practices.
 Church bells ringing nearby add a familiar rhythm to the days.

-Plaza Principale, the town’s center, and Ajijic’s Malecon are the hubs around which village life revolves.
+Plaza Principal, the town’s center, and Ajijic’s Malecon are the hubs around which village life revolves.
 Colorful streets offering countless galleries, boutiques and restaurants cluster around these two focal points drawing travelers from around the world.
-On Wednesdays, locals flock to the town center for the Tianguis market, where locally grown produce, pre-made foods and unique gifts can be purchased.
-Two long blocks, near the plaza, are lined by stalls with jewelry, locally made leather wallets, handbags, flowers, chicken, fish and vegetables in colorful displays.
+On Wednesdays, locals flock to the Tianguis market, where locally grown produce, pre-made foods and unique gifts can be purchased.
+Two long blocks, a few blocks from the plaza, are lined by stalls with jewelry, locally made leather wallets, handbags, flowers, chicken, fish and vegetables in colorful displays.
 Food vendors prepare aromatic options for the hungry.
 Every Sunday, families dance in the plaza while enjoying ice cream with smiling faces.
 There is always someone sitting on a park bench watching the passers-by or just basking in the sunshine.

 More About Wonderful Ajijic, Jalisco, Mexico